-As part of the bonds payable on page 15, the School must maintain a debt service reserve fund (see Note 15).
+As part of the bonds payable, the School must maintain a debt service reserve fund (see Note 14).
 These funds are used for the repayment of debt, subject to review and approval from the bank.
 The School must comply with various covenants as defined in the bond agreements.
-The School was not in compliance with these covenants at June 30, 2020, and have received a waiver from the bank.
-The bond is subject to a prepayment penalty equivalent to the yield maintenance costs incurred by the bank.
+The School was in compliance with these covenants at June 30, 2021.
+The bonds are subject to a prepayment penalty equivalent to the yield maintenance costs incurred by the bank.